cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 ### ☑ Are all the non-abstract EClasses supposed to be instanciated ?

-I experienced this quite a lot in the very early phases, you start with a concept as an EClass and at some point you specialized it, and in the end you have an abstract EClass but you just forgot to make it abstract, leading to the possibility to instanciate it.
+In the very early phases it often happens that you start with a concept as an EClass and at some point you specialized it, in the end you have an abstract EClass but you just forgot to make it abstract, leading to the possibility to instanciate it.

 Hold on, go through all the concepts which you don't want to be instanciable and make sure they are "abstract" or "interface".

 ### ☑ Required, non required ?